 Mon – Thurs: Noon – 11pm; Fri & Sat: Noon – 12am; Sunday: Noon – 10pm

 Ippodo, the generations spanning Kyoto tea purveyor with tea rooms in Japan, has also a small concession at the basement of the former Michelin stared restaurant Kajitsu.
 Enjoy a wide range of their teas with dinner at the restaurant, but if you come only for the tea, you will have to take it out.

 125 E, 39th street, Midtown

-LUV Tea in the West Village offers a Taiwanese oolong experience, healthy organic milk teas and cold brewed daily fresh iced tea.
-The jasmine milk honey is so fragrant that you will carry the aroma with you for hours, while the deep hues of goji and rose assures that they serve you naturally long steeped, not artificially enhanced brews.
-The nutritionist on board stamps their health claims.
+CLOSED LUV Tea in the West Village offered Taiwanese oolong experience, healthier organic milk teas and cold brewed daily fresh iced tea.
+The jasmine milk honey was so fragrant that you carried the aroma along with you for hours.
+Deep hues of goji and rose in naturally long steeped, not artificially enhanced brews.
+The nutritionist on board stamped their health claims.
 On Saturdays freshly cooked boba was served in their real Taiwanese bubble tea.
 The co-founder, a Taiwanese tea master Jaesy Wang, conducted regular tea tastings, while art launching events for the temporary exhibits on the white washed brick sparked some late afternoons.
 Unfortunately, the pandemic shut the business and now nothing of their kind is found around Manhattan.

 New York is still well behind San Francisco, London, Paris and almost any major Asian city in terms of the breadth of tea rooms and high quality tea offerings.
 Diversity of tea rooms would certainly help to balance the scattered minds and rough voices of the New Yorkers.